actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 Hence, a small probability value is seen as "evidence" to reject the null hypothesis.
 "Evidence" does not tell us $100%$ that the null hypothesis is false, simply that the evidence we received (based on observed data) shows that we should reject the null hypothesis.

 So the question now is to what small probability will be seen as enough to reject the null hypothesis?
 Significance level comes into play here.
 In most literature, a $5%$ significance level is deemed enough to draw a conclusion.
 In other words, if the probability of obtaining an equal or more extreme test statistic than observed is less than 5%, then we have sufficient evidence to reject the null hypothesis.
+The significance level also acts as a barrier for the type I error.
+A more lower significance level (typically applied when deciding critical decisions) means that we are much more stricter in avoiding rejection of the null hypothesis when the null hypothesis is true.

 # Types of statistical tests

 There are several common statistical tests out there.
-I will attempt to elaborate
+I will attempt to elaborate some of the important ones.

+## Normality Tests

+## T-Tests

+## Tests for the mean

+## Tests for variance (ANOVA)

 # The Maximum Likelihood Concept